mark2devel/mark2/CONTRIBUTING.md

 #### `ServerStopped`

-Issued when the server stops fully.
+Issued when the server stops fully

 ### Stat Events